Frequently Asked Questions

 Local Programs

-Please visit our Sports pages to review coaching guides & sports rules specific to each of the sports we offer in New Hampshire.
+Please visit our Sports pages to review coaching guides, sports rules and additional information and resources specific to each of the sports we offer in New Hampshire.

 To become a Unified Sports® Partner, Local Program Volunteer or Class A Volunteer, you must complete: